jasonbreimer/ocsf-server/README.md

 - Inconsistent mappings across team members
 - No way to validate your thinking quickly

-This MCP server gives an AI assistant (like Claude) live, structured access to the OCSF schema.
+This MCP server gives an AI assistant (like Claude in my testing) live, structured access to the OCSF schema.
 You can describe a raw event and ask the assistant to help you map it to OCSF — it will look up the right classes, attributes, and objects in real time and guide you through normalization accurately and quickly.

 ---